Socratacom/open-data-apps/wp-content/plugins/gravity-forms-custom-post-types/readme.txt

 == Screenshots ==

-1. An example of what the end result can look like
+1. Frontend: Example of mapping to a custom post type and multiple taxonomies
-2. Support for hierarchical taxonomies
+2. Frontend: Example of hierarchical taxonomy support
-3. How to map a form to a post type
+3. Setting: Mapping to a custom post type
-4. How to map a field to a custom taxonomy
+4. Setting: Mapping a field to a custom taxonomy
-5. How to map a dropdown field to save the parent post
+5. Setting: Assigning generated post to selected parent post
-6. Single Line Text field with enhanced UI
+6. Frontend: Example of Single Line Text field with Enhanced UI enabled
-7. How to map a single line text field to a taxonomy
+7. Setting: Mapping a Single Line Text field to a taxonomy (and enabling Enhanced UI)

 == Changelog ==

+= 3.1 =
+* Added "gfcpt_taxonomy_args" filter to allow modifying the arguments used to retrieve taxonomy terms
+* Added "gfcpt_post_type_args" filter to allow modifying the arguments used to retrive post types for selection in field settings
+* Updated verbiage throughout plugin and readme.txt file
+* Updated minimum required version of Gravity Forms to 1.9.3
+* Updated "Save As Post Type" to be "Post Type" and moved location to standard settings tab
+* Updated jQuery UI enqueue to use version from WP core
+* Updated GFCPTAddonBase::load_taxonomy_hierarchical() method to support only displaying children of a parent term (requires "gfcpt_taxonomy_args" filter)
+* Fixed styling issues with Enhanced-UI-enabled Single Line Text fields
+* Fixed notice where get_base_path() was called statically by changing function to be static
+* Fixed issue where taxonomy select on Drop Down field settings would not populate the selected taxonomy correctly
+* Fixed issue with GF 1.9 where indirect modfiication of $field['inputs'] property had no effect; resolves issues using custom taxonomies with Checkbox fields

 = 3.0.1 =
 * Fixed minor bug causing a PHP warning (_FILE_)